 Throughout the decades there have been many cellar masters, and Rémy Martin distinguishes itself from other houses by appointing the first woman, Pierrette Trichet as cellar master from 2003-2014.
 The current cellar master ready to take this house to new levels of excellence is Baptiste Loiseau.

 This top cognac house needs no introduction.
 It is one of the most well known brands in the world.
 Famous people have associated themselves with this name for centuries, the most notorious throughout history being Napoleon Bonaparte.

 In 1984, Courvoisier was the only cognac house in history that was granted the “Prestige de la France” for its quality products.
 They have been exceptional at producing cognac for close to 200 years, which secured their top four ranking in the world.

-Awarded in 2015 both Best Cognac VS and Double Gold at the San Francisco World Spirits Competition, this cognac is both robust and rustic in a deep amber colour.
+Awarded in 2015 both Best Cognac VS and Double Gold at the San Francisco World Spirits Competition, this cognac is both robust and rustic in a deep amber color.
 Not only top quality, it is also one of the most affordable brands available on the market today.

 At the turn of the 21st century, this iconic distillery underwent a major transition which brought it to one of the highest ranked cognac houses in the world.
-Easy to recognize by its black panther mascot on each bottle, its distinctive taste mixes fruit, wood and nuts for a balanced yet complex flavour.
+Easy to recognize by its black panther mascot on each bottle, its distinctive taste mixes fruit, wood and nuts for a balanced yet complex flavor.